johnatanf/chill-app-rest-api/readme.md

 You can create a randomly-generated user and password here: https://ethereal.email/create

+Note: when you `post /register`, in the response there is a 'url' property which you can open to view the email in your browser

 ### gmail

 Please define the following environmental variables in the .env file